nikunjnatu/Practical-Application2-Mod-11/README.md

 # Practical-Application2-Mod-11
-This repo contains the files for the PCMLAI Module 11 assignment
+This is the Practical application in which the goal is to understand what factors make a car more or less expensive.

 ## Files:
 1. **prompt_II.ipynb** - jupyter notebook used for anlyzing the used cars sales data